fredrikaverpil/fredrikaverpil.github.io/mkdocs/cheat-sheets/git.md

 ## Sane `git pull` configuration

-The `git pull` is a shorthand for `git fetch` and `git merge`.
+The `git pull` is a shorthand for `git fetch` followed by `git merge`.
 I like to avoid getting local merge commits on `git pull`.
 Therefore I've add the following to my `~/.gitconfig`:

 ```bash
 [pull]
     ff = only
 ```

 This will cause `git pull` to only do a fast-forward merge, which is what I want 99% of the time.
+It's the same as running `git pull --ff-only`.

 !!! note "My full git config"

     My `.gitconfig` is available in my dotfiles repo, [here](https://github.com/fredrikaverpil/dotfiles/blob/main/gitconfig).

 ## Undoing, reverting